Bug #16342

 My suspicion is that the problem is related to how the key is stored and later retrieved — possibly resulting in a faulty or incomplete key during the fetch process.

-Updated by Christian McDonald about 1 month ago
+Updated by Christian McDonald 3 months ago

 I'm seeing different behavior here.